 And from the Timberline Loge at Mt.Hood, there's miles and miles of the Pacific Crest National Trail.
 This trail was featured in the movie Wild with Reese Witherspoon.

-2. Tell someone where you're going and when you expect to return.
+2. Check in.
+Tell someone where you're going and when you expect to return.
 If someone gets injured and you don't have cell reception you're in bad shape.

 3. Get a weather report.
 Find out if you need an extra layer of waterproof gear.
 A little research goes a long way.